 Going to a table and wanting only the producer’s well-known bottle is rude.
 When you approach, ask where you should start and go through the entire lineup.

-Attend The Seminar
+Attend The Seminars

 Beware The Bucket